polkadot-fellows/RFCs/text/0050-fellowship-salaries.md

 ### Updates

-Updates to these levels, whether the asset used or the amount, shall be done via RFC.
+Updates to these levels, whether relative ratios, the asset used, or the amount, shall be done via RFC.

 ## Drawbacks